 Finding a good hotel that meets a traveller’s needs isn’t always easy, especially in an expensive city like Vancouver.
 Travellers – with or without kids in tow – seeking clean, comfortable and affordable hotel accommodations in this popular west coast city should look no further than the YWCA Hotel Vancouver.
-Not only will you be saving money on your holiday, you’ll be doing good long after your stay at the YWCA Hotel Vancouver becomes a pleasant memory.
+Not only will you be saving money on your holiday, you’ll be doing good long after your budget stay at the YWCA Hotel Vancouver becomes a pleasant memory.
+This is the best budget hotel in Vancouver for families or couples watching their travel expenditures.

 Do Good at the YWCA Hotel Vancouver